zlouis/react-photography/README.md

 * Added fade transition when page loads
 * fixed carousel button and display with infinity loop

 ## Update 6.2.17
 * Text on hover in album section
 * Won't be pushing publicly anymore as final version is coming up.
 * adding blog
+* add a non scrollable side bar for album description
+* change speed of "scroll-to-top" function in album
+* add description to about me

 ## Documenting Challenges